smonff/reel2bits/docs/installation/docker.rst

 Docker is the easiest way to get a reel2bits instance up and running.

-We support one type of Docker deployments:
+We support one type of Docker deployment:

 - :ref:`Multi-container <docker-multi-container>`: each process lives in a dedicated container.
-This setup is more involved but also more flexible and scalable.
+This setup is more involving but also more flexible and scalable.

 .. note::